BemboOE/Bembo-Officina-Editoriale-Tools/author-guides/04 Preparazione bibliografia/README.md

             <td>thesis</td>
             <td>title, author, type, university, date</td>
             <td>archive, loc. in archive, extra</td>
-            <td>duplicate on Extra field the same information on Archive field and on Location in Archive field, with the form:
-collection-title: "ProQuest Dissertations and Theses Global"
-collection-number: "Publication No. 10289373"</td></tr>
+            <td>duplicate on Extra field the same information on Archive field and on Location in Archive field, with the form:<br>collection-title: "ProQuest Dissertations and Theses Global"<br>collection-number: "Publication No. 10289373"</td></tr>
     <tr>
             <td>Thesis</td>
             <td>dissertation or thesis published online (not in a database)</td>